 Calibrated weights Grossing to population estimates

 Main sample

 Household LA_WT LA_GRWT

 Random Adult IND_WT IND_GRWT

 Random Schoolchild KID_WT KID_GRWT

 Travel Diary TRAV_WT -

 Physical Survey

 Social survey SWGHT12_N SWGHT12

 Paired social and physical survey PWGTH12_N PWGHT12

-Household scaling weight SHSWGHT12_N
+Household scaling weight using SHCS methodology for all 12 streams SHSWGHT12_N

-- LA_WT is used for analysis of data about the household and data collected from or about the HIH and spouse in the main SHS sample.
-This includes all variables asked in the first part of the interview, apart from the questions about the random schoolchild and the random child receiving childcare. - IND_WT which is used for analysis of data in derived variables about the random adult or collected from the random adult.
-This includes all variables in the second part of the interview. - KID_WT which is used for analysis of questions related to the random schoolchild - HE10N to HE17 inclusive (see separate Questionnaire publication). - TRAV_WT, contained in the Travel Diary data, which is used for analysing that data.
+- LA\WT is used for analysis of data about the household and data collected from or about the HIH and spouse in the main SHS sample.
+This includes all variables asked in the first part of the interview, apart from the questions about the random schoolchild and the random child receiving childcare. - IND\WT which is used for analysis of data in derived variables about the random adult or collected from the random adult.
+This includes all variables in the second part of the interview. - KID\WT which is used for analysis of questions related to the random schoolchild - HE10N to HE17 inclusive (see separate Questionnaire publication). - TRAV\WT, contained in the Travel Diary data, which is used for analysing that data.